 - Micro-mobility vehicle options like bikes and electric scooters –

-For a long time, hybrid and electric vehicles looks for solutions toward reducing carbon emissions especially if the energy source is renewable and is clean energy.
+For a long time, hybrid and electric vehicles look for solutions toward reducing carbon emissions especially if the energy source is renewable and is clean energy.
 You can still contribute to reducing your greenhouse emissions even if your car has an internal combustion engine.
-There are baby steps that you can take to make sure you lessen your emission.
+There are baby steps that you can take to make sure you are being eco-friendly.

 Here are some steps that can help you to reduce your transportation carbon emissions – whether you are running errands, commuting to work or school or just taking a long road trip: